PenguLoader/PenguLoader/HOW_IT_WORKS.md

 If we resolve the module name is a folder which contains index.js, we will map the exported for both `/module_name` and `/module_name/index.js`.

+#### Source traceability

 In Chromium browser based, the `Error` has no `fileName` and `lineNumber`, these are not the standard.
-To make the error output extractly in DevTools, we just add the sourceURL to it.
+To make the error output extractly in DevTools and traceable, we just add the sourceURL to it.

 ```js
 Function(source + '\n//# sourceURL=filename.js')